 - Prepare two subjects for exemption – Prepare at least two subjects, one from each group for exemption because it will cover your aggregate percent requirement… And the best subject to score exemption is Accounting and also sometimes students become very much comfortable with Cost unless you are not weak in practical subjects.
 Or if you are good in theory or you are preparing for Company Secretary in addition to CA, then you can prepare law as a stronger subject in the first group.
 Generally, students face difficulty in IT SM, so it is best to go with Advanced Accounting.
 Otherwise, FM has become part of the second group hence you can prepare for a good score in FM also.

-- Mark sums for your last revision– Once you have completed your course, you will come to know that which questions are time passing, which are relevant and which are must to revise before the exam.
+- Mark sums for your last revision– Once you have completed your syllabus, you will come to know that which questions are time passing, which are relevant and which are must to revise before the exam.
 At your first revision, mark the questions which you will read in second and third revision.
 So, at your first revision practice each question by writing, at second revision solve only one question of each pattern and at your third revision read the questions which you can solve easily and practice only those questions which are not easy to remember.

 At your third revision, this will be useless to solve each and every question.
 Mark the questions so that during the revision your time will not get waste by practicing the similar type of questions.

 - Prepare your own handwritten notes – Your own handwritten notes are the best source through which you can revise with ease and efficiency.
 So, prepare your own handwritten notes and try to prepare them in a chart form through which you can revise your entire syllabus in one day i.e. your preparation leave.